pbplugge/evolution/readme.md

 My design goal is an easy to use general purpose genetic evolution library.
 You will need to be able to code some C++ but i made it very simple.
 With easy to follow examples and python notebooks

+__Implemented examples__

+In the directory experiments i have build some examples on how to build your own algoritm.
+These are:

+* Traveling salesman problem.
+* Creating a formula that adds 2 numbers to total 1.5.
+The numbers are not pre-defined but evolve too.
+* Multi-threading example.
+* Adding custom data to your own components example.
+* Evolution to evolve on sequential data.
+This example has 2 inputs and 2 outputs and a 2 objective fitness function.
+* Example on how to do different types of mutations.

 __What is next?__